chiliseed/django-compose-shob/README.md

 10. `py-test` - run pytest inside the container.
 11. `logs` - show logs for container.
 12. `shell-plus` - useful if you have `django-extensions`, this will open python shell in provided container.
 13. `deploy` - experimental feature at this point.
-Simply call deploy from inside a directory ready to be packaged, uploaded to the server, that has docker-compose.
+Simply call deploy from inside a directory ready to be tar gzip-ed and uploaded to the server, that has docker-compose.
 On server, docker-compose will be used to build the images and start the service in daemon mode.
+14. `manage-py` - execute any `python manage.py` command inside provided service.

 # Example usage